Towards General Loop Invariant Generation: A Benchmark of Programs with Memory Manipulation: Appendix

+As mentioned in Sec~\ref{sec:method}, our proposed LLM-SE combines large language models and symbolic execution.
+Recall the overview in Fig.~\ref{fig:framework}, LLM-SE includes two processes, the offline self-supervised training process and the online querying process.
+In the following section, we shall introduce these two processes.
+We suggest the reader understand Sec~\ref{sec:method} and Fig.~\ref{fig:framework} first before reading the following documents.

-\section{Offline Training with Self-supervised Learning}
+\subsubsection{Offline Training with Self-supervised Learning}

-As introduced in Section~\ref{back:llm}, LLM after pretraining on large corpora of text can be fine-tuned on specific tasks and domains.
+Our methodology relies on the usage of LLM, which is essential for solving the complex task of loop invariant generation.
+In practice, LLM after pretraining on large corpora of text can be fine-tuned on specific tasks and domains.
 We can leverage its powerful language understanding and generation abilities in loop invariant generation.
-After extensive investigation and experiments, we choose one pretrained LLM called CodeGen~\cite{nijkamp2022codegen, nijkamp2023codegen2} to propel our approach.
+After extensive investigation and experiments, we choose one pretrained LLM named CodeGen~\cite{nijkamp2022codegen, nijkamp2023codegen2} to propel our approach.
 It is tailored explicitly for code-related tasks with various applications~\cite{cao2023comprehensive, chen2023teaching, li2023starcoder}, endowed with a comprehensive understanding of code structures, program semantics, and syntax.
 The unique prowess of CodeGen lies in its ability to decode and generate code snippets by comprehending the intricacies of different programming languages.
 Its robust capabilities allow us to delve into the task of loop invariant generation, presenting a promising avenue for addressing the complexities inherent in this task.

 After selecting the pretrained LLM, we need to fine-tune it on our task.
 However, a major challenge is that we lack enough labeled data, i.e., programs with valid loop invariants.
 Without sufficient data for fine-tuning, the LLM cannot fully demonstrate its potential.
 To overcome this challenge, we adopt a self-supervised learning approach to generate abundant labeled data for fine-tuning our LLM.
 By formulating auxiliary tasks within the self-supervised framework, we generate rich synthetic data by employing a split-and-reassembly technique based on data structure definitions.
 Such a strategy allows us to produce ample training data, which is essential for fine-tuning LLM in the absence of labeled data, and thus addresses the challenge of data scarcity.